leonardr/cce-python/README.md

-This set of Python scripts combines [copyright registration data](https://github.com/NYPL/catalog_of_copyright_entries_project) with [copyright renewal data](https://github.com/NYPL/cce-renewals/) to identify works whose copyright has lapsed.
+This set of Python scripts combines [copyright registration data](https://github.com/NYPL/catalog_of_copyright_entries_project) with [copyright renewal data](https://github.com/NYPL/cce-renewals/) to identify works whose copyright has lapsed because a registration was not renewed.

 The data comes from datasets provided by the New York Public Library.
 These datasets build on work done by [the Internet